prashant-ramcharan/webdriver-binary-downloader/README.md

 # WebDriver Binary Downloader #

-WebDriver Binary Downloader conveniently downloads and configures the latest driver binaries needed for Selenium Web Driver tests with zero configuration.
+WebDriver Binary Downloader conveniently downloads and configures the latest driver binaries needed for Selenium Web Driver tests with no configuration needed.

 ## Key Features
-- **Always have the latest driver binaries**as soon as its released.
+- **Always have the latest driver binaries** as soon as its released.
-- **Zero configuration**required.
+- **No configuration** needed.
-- **Windows, MacOS and Linux**supported (32 bit and 64 bit)
+- **Windows, MacOS and Linux** supported (32 bit and 64 bit)
-- **Latest driver binaries**are automatically downloaded and unpacked.
+- **Latest driver binaries** are automatically downloaded and unpacked.
-- **Older driver binaries**can be automatically downloaded and unpacked.
+- **Older driver binaries** can be automatically downloaded and unpacked.
-- **All driver binaries are cached**for quicker configuration.
+- **All driver binaries are cached** for quicker configuration.

 ## Requirements
 - Java 8